bkahlert/kommons-debug/README.md

 ### String Handling

-Quote and escape an existing string using `quoted`, remote ANSI escape sequences from it using `ansiRemoved`, create an identifier from it using `CharSequence?.toIdentifier`, or create a random string using `randomString`.
+- `quoted`: Quotes and escapes an existing string.
+- `ansiRemoved`: Removes ANSI escape sequences.
+- `spaced`/`startSpaced`/`endSpaced`: Adds a space before and/or after a string if there is not already one.
+- `toIdentifier`: Create an identifier from any string that resembles it.
+- `randomString`: Create a random string.

 #### Examples